Best Healthcare Administration Certifications (2023-2024)

-- Testing: Once deemed eligible, RHIA candidates will need to pass a four-hour exam ranging from 170 to 200 questions.
+- Testing: Once deemed eligible, RHIA candidates must pass a four-hour exam ranging from 170 to 200 questions.
 The exam is offered in a computer-based format and focuses on four domains: data content, structure, and standards; information protection; informatics, analytics, and data use; and revenue management.
 Candidates must earn passing scores of 300 or higher.

 - Fees & Renewal: Exam fees are $229 for AHIMA members and $299 for non-members.
 RHIA holders will need to recertify every two years by completing 30 continuing education units.

 The Healthcare Information and Management Systems Society (HIMSS) is one of the largest and most active professional organizations for leaders in health informatics.
 Their CPHIMS designation is built to demonstrate that one meets international standards of professional competence in several areas of healthcare information and management systems.

-- Eligibility: Eligibility requirements include either a bachelor’s degree and five years of information and management systems experience (three years of which must be in a healthcare setting) or a graduate degree and three years of information and management systems experience (two years of which must be in a healthcare setting); or a minimum of 10 years in information and management systems, eight of which must be in a healthcare setting.
+- Eligibility: Eligibility requirements include: a bachelor’s degree and five years of information and management systems experience (three years of which must be in a healthcare setting); a graduate degree and three years of information and management systems experience (two years of which must be in a healthcare setting); or a minimum of 10 years in information and management systems, eight of which must be in a healthcare setting.

 - Testing: Eligible candidates must pass a 100-question online exam to earn the CPHIMS designation.
 HIMSS offers a candidate handbook for exam preparation, and its Competency Gap Assessment helps candidates determine which areas they need to strengthen.

-- Fees & Renewal: Exam fees are $405 for HIMSS members and $525 for non-members.
-CPHIMS holders will need to recertify every three years by either completing 45 continuing education units (25 of which must be obtained through HIMSS) or retaking the certification exam.
+- Fees & Renewal: Exam fees are $399 for HIMSS members and $549 for non-members.
+CPHIMS holders will need to recertify every three years by completing 45 continuing education units (25 of which must be obtained through HIMSS) or retaking the certification exam.